Twin Cities Bankruptcy Litigation Attorney

-Minneapolis attorney Dave Burns represents debtors and creditors in the Twin Cities area involved in adversary proceedings in the United States Bankruptcy Courts of Minneapolis and St. Paul.
+Minneapolis attorney Dave Burns represents debtors and creditors involved in bankruptcy adversary proceedings.
+He serves clients throughout Minnesota and regularly appears in the United States Bankruptcy Courts of Minneapolis and St. Paul.
 He often works with parties involved in creditor suits brought against debtors who have filed Chapter 7 or Chapter 13 bankruptcy.
 He accepts referrals from bankruptcy filing attorneys and commonly leads litigation with the cooperation of a client's existing bankruptcy attorney.

 Dave has years of experience regularly litigating claims by creditors and trustees in bankruptcy adversary proceedings.
 Proof or defense of each claim is generally governed by the U.S. Bankruptcy Code — and requires evidence, argument and proper application of the law in order to succeed.
 Having an experienced practitioner on your side can make all the difference.

 A creditor may argue that a debt is not dischargeable in bankruptcy — and thus must be repaid by the debtor regardless of the bankruptcy filing — on various grounds.
 Non-dischargeability often involves a debt incurred by intentional wrongdoing by the debtor.
 In other words, it often involves serious allegations requiring significant evidence and aggressive defense.
 Some of the more common claims for non-dischargeability are:

 Fraud by the debtor — Bankruptcy Code section 523(a)(2)(A).
 A debtor may be accused of committing fraud in obtaining money, property, services or credit if he or she intentionally lied or made a false statement on which the creditor relied in offering the the money, property, services or credit.
 For example, a lender could claim that a debtor intentionally exaggerated his or her income in order to get a loan that the debtor is now attempting to discharge in bankruptcy.